semsediny/Cruise-Project/README.md

 ## 2. Company Information:

-   - Triforcia Cruise Agency is providing staying and entertaining services on Cruise Ships.
+   - Triforcia Cruise Agency is providing booking and entertaining services on Cruise Ships.
 Customers can book a room on a ship and select pre-defined entertainment packages during sail duration.

    - They can attend standard events on the ship.
 Also, they can attend specific events as well with extra costs.
 Based on the route of the ships, some specific events can be sold to customers in addition to ship room or cabin allocation.